jasonsayre/Numerical-Methods-Algorithms/README.md

 # Numerical Methods Algorithms
-## Contained in this repository is the following 3 Numerical Methods Techniques
+## Contained in this repository is the following 3 Numerical Methods Techniques that I have created
   * False Position Root Finding Method
   * Lu Factorization Root Finding Method
   * Simpson's Integration Method